 Recently retired, “Firey” worked for the MFB for over 40 years, and was given his nickname by the infamous Hawthorn head trainer, Bobby Yeomans, over 35 years ago.
 Married for over 40 years to Susan, “Firey” is the proud father of 2 and grandfather of 2.

 John played most of his footy at Doncaster East, debuting in the seniors at age 16 and being selected in their Team of the Decade.
 John then went on to play VFL footy for the Casey Scorpions in 2006.
 John is in his third year of coaching at Blackburn.

-John owns a cafe in the CBD and he and his wife are expecting their first child in March.
+John owns a café in the CBD and he and his wife have a one year old child.